Martinsbl/nrf5-mpu-examples/README.md

 # WORK IN PROGRESS
-MPU9150 example meant to be used with Nordic's nRF51 3rd revision IC and SDK 10.0.0.
+MPU9150 examples meant to be used with Nordic's nRF51 or nRF52 ICs and SDK 11.

-This example, with its MPU9150 library, will also probably work with the MPU6050, but I have not tested it.
+These examples, with the MPU9150 library, are tested only on MPU9150 and MPU9255.
+It will however probably work with e.g. the MPU6050 as the register maps seems to be the same for the entire MPUxxxx series.
 Quote from Invensense:

 <i>"The MPU-6050 is higher power, lower noise, and larger package versus the MPU-6500.
 Most of your code should port over, but some low power features are different and will need to be recoded in.
 Basic data acquisitions shouldn’t have changed.